waynehoggett/AzureHackathons/2 - DevOps with GitHub/Setup/readme.md

 <img src="../Setup/invite.png" alt="Microsoft Account Invitation Email" height="400px" />

+After accepting the invite, you will be taken to `myapplications.microsoft.com`, you can close that tab, you'll access the Azure Portal using  `portal.azure.com`.

 ## GitHub

 You will need your own free GitHub Account.
 It's recommended you use a NEW account for the hackathon so any older settings that are non-default don't cause you issues.